 Q: Can we allow group gatherings?

 Up to 10 if you meet the requirements (with face coverings) and up to 50 for life rites gatherings (like weddings, reunions) with a variance request.
-The next phase will allow groups up to 175.
-We’re not there yet.
+The next phase will allow groups up to 175, but if we don't stem the rate of new cases and flatten the curve, we could lose our variance.
 Larimer County Public Health is releasing a dashboard to help the community understand risk and COVID-19 data relevant to us.

 Q: How can I get involved in County recovery decisions and opportunities?

 Larimer Recovers is hosting task forces in a number of business categories.
 The Chamber is participating to be the voice of business in the Estes Valley, but we welcome members of the business community.
 Contact Laura Levy.

 Colorado Workforce offered up free retail training through a Wal-Mart grant.
 These days who has budget for training and development?
 Take advantage of this free training here.

 Q: What is the Colorado Tourism Board doing to help encourage vacations here?